yasutomihigashikuni/starter-academic/content/authors/wenhao-liu/_index.md

     - course: M.D.
       institution: The University of Tokyo
       year: 2002
-email: liuwenhao_0824@outlook.com
 superuser: false
-highlight_name: false
 user_groups:
   - Researchers
+highlight_name: false
+weight: 3
+email: liuwenhao_0824@outlook.com
 ---
-Dr. Wenhao Liu is a visiting scholar from.
-His research interests include.
+Wenhao Liu graduated from Tianjin University of Traditional Chinese Medicine and got through his residency program in the First Teaching Hospital of Tianjin University of Traditional Chinese Medicine.
+In 2020, he joined Higashikuni Lab at The University of Tokyo.
+He is learning how to finish experiments well and quickly.
+His research interests include inflammation, RNA metabolism, synthetic biology and heart failure with preserved ejection fraction